 How to Choose a Radar Detector?

 What should you look for when deciding which radar detector you should buy?
 What features and options actually matter?
 Here’s what to consider when selecting a radar detector:

 City / Highway Driving?

-If you drive primarily on the highway, a high performance detector offering maximum detection range is the most important thing to look for.
-The Escort Redline and Beltronics Magnum are your classic highway detectors.
+If you drive primarily on the highway, especially in rural areas, a high performance detector offering maximum detection range is the really the main thing you’d need.
+In that case, the Escort Redline would be your classic highway detector.

-If you also drive in the city, you’ll want a detector with GPS so that the detector can learn and filter out all of the sources of non-police radar around town such as automatic door openers from shopping centers and drugstores as well as radar-based speed signs.
+However, if you also drive in the city, you’ll want a detector with GPS so that the detector can learn where all the stationary false alerts are located around town from shopping centers with automatic door openers and those “your speed is” radar signs and filter out all of the stationary sources of non-police radar around town such as automatic door openers from shopping centers, drugstores, as well as radar-based speed signs.
 GPS is also handy for alerting you to redlight cameras and speed cameras in use in your area.
 (GPS is also helpful on the highway to filter out shopping centers you drive past that are right next to the highway.)
 Some detectors have a GPS chip built in while others will require your phone running an app to use your phone’s GPS.